EntityGraphQL/EntityGraphQL/README.md

 EQL is a data/object querying language for .NET Core (netstandard 1.6) that supports the GraphQL syntax.

-This library in still in development, although it is already a very powerful tool for querying data.
+This library in still in development, although it is already a very powerful tool for working with data.

 EQL allows you take a query (GraphQL) and execute it against an object
 - Expose any object graph, e.g. your DbContext
 - Programatically build a schema that maps to an object graph (DbContext), selectively expose fields
 - Create custom fields
+- Supports GraphQL mutations

 It can also be used to execute simple LINQ-style expressions at runtime against a given object which provides powerful runtime configuration.